 The Train New Trainers Primary Care Psychiatry (TNT PCP) fellowship is a year-long clinical education certificate program for primary care oriented trainees and providers (e.g. internal medicine, family medicine, physician assistant, nurse practitioner, psychiatric nursing, emergency medicine and neurology) who wish to receive advanced training in primary care psychiatry.

-In coopoeration with the Sacramento County Division of Mental Health, child psychology fellows provide psychological services in a variety of settings including an adult inpatient service, an adult outpatient service, and a children's outpatient service.
+In cooperation with the Sacramento County Division of Mental Health, the child psychology fellowship provides clinical education in psychological services in a variety of settings including an adult inpatient service, an adult outpatient service, and a children's outpatient service.

-The Department of is strongly committed to medical student education.
+The Department is strongly committed to medical student education.
 The integration of psychiatry into all levels of medical student education also provides excellent preparation for students interested in psychiatry.